2023 State Guide to Scattering Ashes - New York Edition

 There are a number of scattering urns on the market that are made from paper (or cardboard) with designs printed on the side.
 These are a lower cost option to the Eco Scattering Urn, however have some drawbacks.
 This includes the risk of having them break down in wet weather conditions and that they are meant for one time use - you cannot scatter some of the ashes then easily re-secure the remaining ashes to take to another location.
 In addition, many of the paper scattering urns require an additional step of gluing them together once they’re loaded with the ashes.
 If you prefer a paper urn but you’re concerned about not gluing it properly, it’s always a good idea to enlist the help of your funeral director.

 Many families choose to only scatter a portion of a loved one or pet’s ashes at a special place.
 They then either scatter the remaining ashes at another location, keep the remaining ashes in an urn inside the home, or do another memorial with the ashes.
 In the past few years, many new memorials have been introduced for people who choose cremation.
-This includes doing a tree burial with The Living Urn, or including some of the ashes in jewelry or a decorative glass piece.
+This includes doing a tree burial with The Living Urn, an indoor Living urn with a plant or bonsai tree, or including some of the ashes in cremation jewelry or a decorative cremation glass piece.